zammad/zammad-admin-documentation/manage/organizations/index.rst

          :align: center

          A slashed-out 🏢 icon indicates an inactive organization.
-         In other cases, inactive organizations are greyed out.
+         In other cases, inactive organizations are grayed out.